About Lagrange

 Frequently Asked Questions

-Property records for Lagrange, Georgia are maintained by the Troup County Assessor's Office and the Troup County Clerk and Recorder.
+Property records for Lagrange, Georgia are maintained by the Troup County Tax Assessor's Office and the Troup County Clerk of Superior Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Troup County, including parcels in Lagrange.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Troup County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Troup County Clerk of Superior Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Georgia counties provide online property record searches through their county websites.
-For in-person requests, visit the Troup County offices at the county courthouse.
-The Troup County Treasurer handles property tax payments and tax sale information.
+The Troup County Tax Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lagrange, Georgia residents are available through both county and state offices.
 The Georgia Department of Public Health, Vital Records, located in Atlanta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Georgia.
 Orders can be placed online, by mail, or in person.
 Locally, the Troup County Clerk's office issues marriage licenses and maintains marriage records for Troup County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.